n8n-io/self-hosted-ai-starter-kit/docs/project/03-plans/02-migration/01-profile-compose-migration.md

 - [ ] Verify that external clients can access services through nginx
 - [ ] Test authentication mechanisms still work
 - [ ] Verify SSL/TLS if configured

+#### 2.5.
+Verify Network Resolution Across Project Namespaces
+- [ ] Test hostname resolution from containers in different projects
+- [ ] Verify that SAN entries in the host file are working correctly
+- [ ] Confirm services can be accessed by both project-prefixed names and service names

 ### Phase 3: GPU Resource Verification